ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 ## [From _Hannibal journal._](https://chroniclingamerica.loc.gov/lccn/sn89067494/1853-05-21/ed-1/seq-2)

 #### 1853-05-21 &middot; Hannibal, Mo.

 <table style="width: 100%;"><tr><td style="width: 50%">

-coarser, and the general appearance of the xniti by lho Jjood Shepherd, linger the &#x27;little
-Whole not quite as clean and transparent, kmh. of the heavenly fold,
-as that of the genuine.
-Wo adviso tho in- &quot;Two in heaven!&quot;
 uxperiencod to refuse nil notes of this plate j &#x27; drib less attractive!
 Eternity nearer!
 In­
 Until familiar with tho points of difforenco , v&#x27;&#x27;hlocord, drawing the. maternal soul upward,
 bttwern this good and had.
 The fact that &#x27; &quot;Still, small voices,&quot; ever whispering, &quot;como!&quot;